 The church is a community of worship, learning and service.

 We meet weekly (and sometimes more often) to pray, sing and rejoice in the Lord’s presence among us.
-Sunday School, adult Bible study, and Vacation Bible School are important parts of our ministry.
+Sunday School and Vacation Bible School, Adult Bible Study, and connecting socially in Christ’s name are important parts of our ministry.

 The Lutheran Confessions of Faith

 To explore our beliefs in detail, we recommend the Book of Concord, a collection of documents from the time of the Reformation.
 It can be read online but, for a more modern translation, we recommend the edition edited by Robert Kolb and Timothy Wengert, available from Augsburg-Fortress Publishers.